 It is important to understand the order of operations for activating your sensor.
 If performed out of sequence, your sensor may have trouble communicating with iMonnit.
-Please perform the steps below in the order indicated to ensure success.
+Please perform the steps below in the order indicated to make sure you are performing the setup correctly.

-- 1. Create an iMonnit account (If a new user). - 2.
-Register all sensors and gateways to a network in iMonnit.
-Sensors can only communicate with gateways on the same iMonnit network.

-3. Connect/power on the gateway and wait until all three LEDs on the gateway device are green.

-- 4. Power on the sensor and verify it checks into iMonnit.
-We recommend powering the sensor on near the gateway then moving to the installation location. - 5.
+- 1. Create an iMonnit account (If a new user). - Register all sensors and gateways to a network in iMonnit.Sensors can only communicate with gateways on the same iMonnit network. - 3.
+Connect/power on the gateway and wait until it checks into iMonnit. - 4.
+Power on the sensor and verify it checks into iMonnit.
+We recommend powering the sensor on near the gateway then moving to the installation location, checking signal strength along the way. - 5.
 Configure the sensor for use.
 (This can be done at any point after step 2.) - 6.
 Install the sensor in the final location.

-Note: For information on setting up iMonnit and the gateway, refer to the iMonnit user guide and the gateways user guide.
+Note: For information on setting up iMonnit and the gateway refer to the iMonnit user guide and the gateways user guide.